zonashi/AI-Infra-Guard/README.md

 [7] Christian Coleman. **"Behavioral Detection Methods for Automated MCP Server Vulnerability Assessment."** [[pdf]](https://digitalcommons.odu.edu/cgi/viewcontent.cgi?article=1138&context=covacci-undergraduateresearch)
 [8] Teofil Bodea, Masanori Misono, Julian Pritzi et al. **"Trusted AI Agents in the Cloud."** arXiv preprint arXiv:2512.05951v1 (2025). [[pdf]](http://arxiv.org/abs/2512.05951v1)

-📧 If you have used A.I.G in your research, or if we have inadvertently missed your publication, we would love to hear from you!
+📧 If you have used A.I.G in your research or product, or if we have inadvertently missed your publication, we would love to hear from you!
 [Contact us here](#-join-the-community).
 <br>
 <br>